William Wentworth: Legacy

 The towns of Wentworth and Wentworth Falls, the federal Division of Wentworth in Sydney's Eastern Suburbs, the Wentworth Falls waterfall, Wentworth Avenue in the Canberra suburb of Kingston, and the Wentworth Shire were named after him.
 Wentworth Park in Sydney's Inner West was named after Wentworth in 1882.

 The University of Sydney Wentworth Medal was established in 1854 from a gift of £200 from Wentworth.
 It was initially presented to the best essay in English prose and now rewards "an outstanding essay addressing a nominated question."
 The Wentworth Fellowship, a postgraduate research scholarship within the Faculty of Arts and Social Sciences, was established in 2020 from an 1862 donation by Wentworth.
 The Wentworth Building, built in 1972 to accommodate the University of Sydney Union, is named after him.
 The Wentworth Institute of Higher Education, established in 2010, is named after Wentworth.

 A large portrait of Wentworth was erected in the New South Wales Legislative Assembly in 1859 following a motion from Sir Henry Parkes.
-The original Legislative Council room in New South Wales Parliament House now adjoining the Legislative Assembly chamber was in 2013 named the Wentworth Room after D'Arcy and William Charles Wentworth.
+The original Legislative Council room in New South Wales Parliament House (now adjoining the Legislative Assembly chamber) was in 2013 named the Wentworth Room, after D'Arcy and William Charles Wentworth.

 The Wentworths' estate in Vaucluse became Australia's first official house museum, established as such in 1915.
-He is recognised in the name of the Wentworth Memorial Church, built in honour of servicemen and women of the Second World War.
+Wentworth is recognised in the name of the Wentworth Memorial Church, built in honour of servicemen and women of the Second World War.
 The church and the adjacent Wentworth Mausoleum fall within the former boundaries of the Vaucluse estate.